-Lake Bogoria is a shallow soda lake located on the Northern side of Nakuru town.
-It is well known for its hot springs and geysers dotted all around the Southern shore of the lake.
+Lake Bogoria is a shallow soda lake north of Nakuru Town.
+It is well known for its hot springs and geysers dotted all around the southern shore of the lake.
 There are sulphur waters gushing out of the ground and known to have therapeutic values, hence are natural spas and steam baths.

 Lake Baringo is a big shallow freshwater lake.
 It is most famous as an ornithologist’s paradise with 500 bird species, hippos and crocodiles are in the lake.
 The many islands all around also present a nice place to visit.

 Within the park lies the young dormant Mt.
 Longonot volcano rising 2,776 above sea level.
 The park is 90km from Nairobi and offers visitors the opportunity to view Longonot volcano and crater, the Naivasha basin and a splendid view of Rift valley.